Comparing Type Systems for Deadlock Freedom: Related Work

-Loosely related to our work (in particular to the rewriting procedures in \Cref{s:enco} and \Cref{ss:oprw}) is previous work on deadlock-resolution in the $\pi$-calculus by Giunti and Ravara~\cite{GR13} and on unlocking blocked processes by Francalanza et al.~\cite{DBLP:journals/corr/FrancalanzaGR15}.
+Loosely related to our work \ifarxiv (in particular to the translations in \Cref{s:enco} and \Cref{ss:oprw}) \else (in particular to the translation in \Cref{s:enco}) \fi is previous work on deadlock resolution in the $\pi$-calculus by Giunti and Ravara~\cite{GR13} and on unlocking blocked processes by Francalanza et al.~\cite{DBLP:journals/corr/FrancalanzaGR15}.
 The approach in~\cite{GR13} relies on a typing algorithm that detects a particular class of deadlocks (so-called self-holding deadlocks), but instead of rejecting the code, fixes it by looking into the session types and producing new safe code that obeys the protocols and is deadlock-free.
 Building upon~\cite{GR13}, the work in~\cite{DBLP:journals/corr/FrancalanzaGR15} investigates methods for resolving circular-wait deadlocks across parallel compositions, with a focus on finite CCS processes.